 2. The 1855 Crockett Blockhouse.
 One of two stockaded blockhouses, moved to just southwest of its original site.
 (The other one was moved to the Alaska-Yukon-Pacific Exposition in 1909).
 Located on Fort Casey and Crockett Farm Road intersection.

 3. The 1857 Davis blockhouse.
-Restored by the local Ladies of the Round Table and dedicated by Professor Edmund Meany in 1921 and again restored in 2007 by the Island County Cemetery District and the Coupeville Lions Club.
+Restored by the local Ladies of the Round Table and dedicated by Professor Edmond Meany in 1921 and again restored in 2007 by the Island County Cemetery District and the Coupeville Lions Club.
 Stands in Sunnyside Cemetery on Sherman Road, Coupeville

 4. The 1857 Ebey Blockhouse.
 One of the four stockade blockhouses protecting the Jacob Ebey house.
 On Ebey’s Bluff.